 Pupils with medical conditions should be properly supported so that they have full access to education, including school trips and Physical Education.
-Individual Medical Plans drawn up by the School Nurse allow us to support the needs of the pupils in the school with medical conditions.
-If a child has additional SEND this will also be mentioned in the Learning Passport and therefore close liaison is needed with the Prep or Senior SENDCO.
+Individual Medical Plans drawn up by the School Nurse and Director of Pastoral Care, allow us to support the needs of the pupils in the school with medical conditions.
+If a child has additional SEND this will also be mentioned in the medical Plan and therefore close liaison is needed with the Prep or Senior SENDCO.